rinfz/rinfz.github.io/src/pages/post/emacs-notes.md

 - `M-x sort-...` Various sort commands.
 - `M-x align-...` Various align commands.
 - `M-: (load user-init-file)` Reload config file.
 - `M-x term` Terminal.
 Note C-c becomes the prefix rather than C-x, e.g. C-c b to switch buffer.
+Also useful: `C-c C-j` to switch to term-line-mode (treat the terminal like a normal buffer) and `C-c C-k` to switch to term-char-mode (treat the terminal like a terminal).

 ---